csauve/node-greenbot/README.md

 ```

 ## Configuration
-Greenbot uses a `.cson` file as its configuration.
 From the init setup step above, you should have a "sample.config.cson" file for reference.
 Here's what the options do:

 ```coffee
 irc: